ytf-philp/PromptST/README.md

 | En-Ar    | [Download](https://huggingface.co/philip-xxf/PromptST-en-ar) |
 | En-Tr    | [Download](https://huggingface.co/philip-xxf/PromptST-en-tr) |

+## All the code and scripts are still being updated and will be made public soon !!!

 ## Training & Generation Instruction
 ### ⚙️ Requirements and Installation